CUBRID/cubrid-manual/en/api/jdbc.rst

     .. note:: Even if there are **RW** and **RO** together in *ACCESS_MODE** setting of brokers of main host and **altHosts**, application decides the target host to access without the relation for the setting of **ACCESS_MODE**.
 Therefore, you should define the main host and **altHosts** as considering **ACCESS_MODE** of target brokers.

 *   **rcTime**: Interval time (in seconds) to try to connect active brokers during failover in the HA environment.
 See the below URL example.
-*   **loadBalance** : If this value is true, the application tries to connect with main host and altHosts in random order(default value: false).
+*   **loadBalance**: If this value is true, the application tries to connect with main host and altHosts in random order(default value: false).

-*   **connectTimeout** : Timeout value (in seconds) for database connection.
+*   **connectTimeout**: Timeout value (in seconds) for database connection.
 The default value is 30 seconds.
 If this value is 0, it means infinite waiting.
 This value is also applied when internal reconnection occurs after the initial connection.
 The **DriverManger.setLoginTimeout** () method can be used to configure it; however, the value configured in this method will be ignored if a value is configured in the connection URL.

-*   **queryTimeout** : Timeout value (in seconds) for query execution (default value: 0, infinite).
+*   **queryTimeout**: Timeout value (in seconds) for query execution (default value: 0, infinite).
 The maximum value is 2,000,000.
 This value can be changed by the **DriverManger.setQueryTimeout** () method.

     .. note:: When you run executeBatch() method, the query timeout is applied in one method call, not in one query.

-*   **charSet** : The character set of a database to be connected
+*   **charSet**: The character set of a database to be connected

-*   **zeroDateTimeBehavior** : The property used to determine the way to handle an output value; because JDBC does not allow a value having zero for both date and time regardless of date and time in the object with the **java.sql.Date** type.
+*   **zeroDateTimeBehavior**: The property used to determine the way to handle an output value; because JDBC does not allow a value having zero for both date and time regardless of date and time in the object with the **java.sql.Date** type.
 For information about the value having zero for both date and date, see :ref:`date-time-type`.

     The default operation is **exception**.
 The operation for each configuration is as follows:

-    *   **exception** : Default operation.
+    *   **exception**: Default operation.
 It is handled as an SQLException exception.
-    *   **round** : Converts to the minimum value allowed for a type to be returned.
+    *   **round**: Converts to the minimum value allowed for a type to be returned.
 Exceptionally, when the value's type is TIMESTAMP, this value is rounded as '1970-01-01 00:00:00'(GST). (yyyy-mm-dd hh24:mi:ss)
-    *   **convertToNull** : Converts to **NULL**.
+    *   **convertToNull**: Converts to **NULL**.

-*   **logFile** : The name of a log file for debugging (default value: cubrid_jdbc.log).
+*   **logFile**: The name of a log file for debugging (default value: cubrid_jdbc.log).
 If a path is not configured, it is stored the location where applications are running.
-*   **logOnException** : Whether to log exception handling for debugging (default value: false)
+*   **logOnException**: Whether to log exception handling for debugging (default value: false)
-*   **logSlowQueries** : Whether to log slow queries for debugging (default value: false)
+*   **logSlowQueries**: Whether to log slow queries for debugging (default value: false)

     *   **slowQueryThresholdMillis**: Timeout value (in milliseconds) of slow queries (default value: 60,000).

+*   **useLazyConnection**: If this is true, it returns success without connecting to the broker when user requests the connection, and it connects to the broker after calling prepare or execute function(default: false).
+If this value is true, it can prevent from access delay or failure as many application clients restart simultaniously and create connection pools.

 **Example 1** ::